The Counter. Image: Sam Harris

 sumi

-SUMI is the second venture from sushi master Endo Kazutoshi – the sister to Endo at Rotunda, his Michelin-starred knockout in Shepherd’s Bush.
-This time however he’s gone for something a little more neighbourhood friendly, somewhere that you can imagine taking a relaxed first date – or a 91st – and both leaving thoroughly impressed.
-It’s got a sort of effortless elegance to it – everything from the Nordic-Japanese design, to their signature, Japanese-leaning cocktails.
-And of course the food.
+SUMI is the sister to Endo at Rotunda, the Michelin-starred knockout in Shepherd’s Bush headed up by third-generation sushi master Endo Kazutoshi.
+His Notting Hill restaurant, however, is a little more neighbourhood friendly, somewhere that you can imagine taking a relaxed first date – or a 91st – and both leaving thoroughly impressed.
+There’s an effortless elegance to the Nordic-Japanese design, their signature, Japanese-leaning cocktails, and of course the food.
 Stand out dishes include bright, colourful bowls of iced sashimi, their hand-rolled temaki and their salmon teriyaki.
 It’s not cheap, but then true quality rarely is.
 And it’s worth it… even if you do eat beans for the rest of the week.

 Core by Clare Smyth

-Sleek, sophisticated, and set around a huge kitchen separated only by a glass wall, Core by Clare Smyth is the first solo restaurant from the superb chef who maintained Restaurant Gordon Ramsay‘s three Michelin stars for four years (the first female chef in the UK to do so), and was recently named Best Female Chef in the World.
+Sleek, sophisticated, and set around a huge kitchen separated only by a glass wall, Core by Clare Smyth is the first solo restaurant from the superb chef who maintained Restaurant Gordon Ramsay‘s three Michelin stars for four years (the first female chef in the UK to do so), and who was recently named Best Female Chef in the World.
 So to say the food here is good is an understatement.
-Her trio of tasting menus has won Core universal critical acclaim – and a casual debut two stars in the Michelin guide, followed by a third not long after, joining her old gaff in that elite tier of triple Michelin star restaurants in London.
+Her trio of tasting menus has won Core universal critical acclaim – and a casual debut two stars in the Michelin guide, followed by a third not long after, joining her old gaff in that elite tier of triple Michelin starred restaurants in London.
+If your budget doesn’t stretch to a full feast, grab a stool in the sleek separate bar area, Whisky & Seaweed, where you can sample her cooking in snack form alongside elegant signature cocktails.

 Izakaya at Dreams